Download the form which includes more detailed information and apply by 5pm Friday 18 September 2020.

 For several years, the ETF has delivered a Practitioner Research Programme in partnership with SUNCETT at the University of Sunderland.
 The programme offers you time and space, as well as expert research training and support from a renowned team of FE specialists.
-Over a period of residential development workshops (paid for by the ETF) you will be guided to refine and develop your research idea.
+Over a period of residential (pandemic permitting) development workshops (paid for by the ETF) you will be guided to refine and develop your research idea.
 If you have no previous experience of research but are willing to work towards a successful outcome, this programme is as much for you as it is for teachers with previous experience of research.
 We are particularly interested to support practitioners who have been part of wider ETF practitioner research projects such as our OTLA and Professional Exchange activities.

 The MA Short Course and MPhil

-We are keen to support development across all parts of the FE and Skills sector and will consider any research theme contained in applications, as long as the educational problem or issue has clearly been identified by the applicant(s) as being an area of educational practice in need of improvement and that this is reflected in their organisation’s improvement plan.
+We are keen to support development across all parts of the FE and Training sector and will consider any research theme contained in applications, as long as the educational problem or issue has clearly been identified by the applicant(s) as being an area of educational practice in need of improvement and that this is reflected in their organisation’s improvement plan.
 The ETF has however identified some priority areas for which it would particularly welcome applications:

 It is also an expectation of the programme that senior leadership backing from your employer is secured, and it is preferred that the research work being undertaken is related to development priorities for your organisation as demonstrated (for example) in quality improvement planning documentation or self-assessment reporting.